lanl-ansi/PowerModels.jl/docs/src/network-data.md

 Internally PowerModels utilizes a dictionary to store network data.
 The dictionary uses strings as key values so it can be serialized to JSON for algorithmic data exchange.

-The data dictionary organization and key names are designed to be consistent with the [Matpower](http://www.pserc.cornell.edu/matpower/) file format and should be familiar to power system researchers.
+The data dictionary organization and key names are designed to be consistent with the [Matpower](http://www.pserc.cornell.edu/matpower/) file format and should be familiar to power system researchers, with the exception that loads and shunts are now split into separate fields (see example below).

 The network data dictionary structure is roughly as follows: